-This program will feature prominent scholars whose research, analysis, and insights have advanced the study of the Nazi persecution of Roma and Sinti.
-Speakers will address Nazi racial policy concerning Roma and Sinti, how Roma were persecuted in various regions of eastern and western Europe, and future research possibilities on this subject.
+This program featured prominent scholars whose research, analysis, and insights have advanced the study of the Nazi persecution of Roma and Sinti.
+Speakers addressed Nazi racial policy concerning Roma and Sinti, how Roma were persecuted in various regions of eastern and western Europe, and future research possibilities on this subject.

 Session I: Opening Remarks

-Welcoming Remarks—Paul Shapiro, Director, Center for Advanced Holocaust Studies, United States Holocaust Memorial Museum
+Welcoming Remarks—Paul Shapiro, Director, Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies, United States Holocaust Memorial Museum

-Paul A. Shapiro is Director, Center for Advanced Holocaust Studies, USHMM.
+- Paul A. Shapiro is Director, Mandel Center, United States Holocaust Memorial Museum.
 He served earlier as Assistant to the Museum Director for Special Projects.
 Before joining the Museum, Mr. Shapiro was involved for over a decade in the development of the Museum’s archival collections.
 A specialist in the Holocaust in Romania and a former editor of the Journal of International Affairs (New York) and Problems of Communism (Washington), Mr. Shapiro holds degrees in government, international affairs, and history from Harvard University and Columbia University.

 Roma and Sinti History and Culture—Ian Hancock, Professor, University of Texas, Austin, and member, United States Holocaust Memorial Council